dib-lab/genome-grist/doc/configuring.md

 If you have lots of genomes (1000 or more?) there are other approaches that might make your life more convenient; just ask for suggestions on [the sourmah issue tracker](https://github.com/dib-lab/sourmash/issues).

-We chose k=31 above because that matches our default parameters, and we have provided Genbank databases for k=31 (as well as k=21 and k=51).
+We chose k=31 above (in the `sourmash sketch` command) because that matches our default parameters, and we have provided Genbank databases for k=31 (as well as k=21 and k=51).
 But the only real limitation here is that all your databases support the same k-mer and scaled sizes.

 ### Providing your genomes to genome-grist

-info file contents
-generating an info file
-editing info file
-renaming your genomes
+You'll also need to provide your genome files to genome-grist, along with their "display name".
+The information will be provided via the config parameter `private_databases_info`, which takes a list of paths to info file CSVs

+**First**, genome-grist needs the genomes in their own individual files, in one or more directories.
+The files need to be named by their identifiers in the format `{ident}_genomic.fna.gz`, and must come with an "info file" that contains their identifier, a display name, and the location of the genome file (which _must_ be named as above).

+genome-grist has a utility to help set this all up!
+The script `genome_grist.copy_private_genomes` will take in a list of FASTA files containing genome(s), read the header of the first sequence to find the identifier for that genome, and then copy it into a directory for you. (see "Step 3", below, for execution instructions for this script).
+It will also output a provisional info file, which you can edit.

+**Second**, for each genome, genome-grist also needs a separate `{ident}.info.csv` file, containing just the identifier and the display name.
+This needs to be in the same directory as the genome itself.

+The utility script `genome_grist.make_info_file` will produce this for you, based on the whole-database info CSV file created above.
+(See "Step 4", below, for execution instructions for this script.)

 ### Providing taxonomy information

-sourmash taxonomy file format info how to specify taxonomies
+If you want to enable taxonomic summarization for your private genomes, you'll need a taxonomy file that can be read by the `sourmash tax` subcommands - see [the sourmash command-line docs](https://sourmash.readthedocs.io/en/latest/command-line.html) for more information here.
+This file contains at least 8 columns, with the headers `ident` and `superkingdom`, `phylum`,`class`,`order`,`family`,`genus`,`species`.
+You provide this file to genome-grist via the config parameter `taxonomies`, which takes a list of paths to sourmash taxonomy files.

 ### Testing it all out

-maybe try it with a "fake" metagenome that's just one or two of your genome signatures concatenated, to make sure it all works.
+We recommend trying this all out with a fake metagenome that's just two of your private genomes concatenated; you can set this up by making the FASTA file and then putting it in your output directory in the subdirectory `abundtrim/{sample}.abundtrim.fq.gz`, and configuring genome-grist to run `summarize_gather` on just that sample.

+So, for example,

+* create a file `abundtrim/testme.abundtrim.fq.gz` containing a bunch of sequences (FASTA or FASTQ format, despite the filename :)
+* set `samples` in your config file `conf-test.yml` to `- testme`
+* run `genome-grist run conf-test.yml summarize_gather`

+and if it all works, then your private database configuration is good!
+(The output report will be in the `reports/report-gather-testme.html` subdirectory in your output directory.)

+You will need to run `summarize_tax` to test the taxonomy file; the associated output will be in `reports/report-taxonomy-testme.html`.

+If you run into any problems, please [file an issue!](https://github.com/dib-lab/genome-grist/issues)

 ## An example for you to try: the `podar-ref` database